th3c0d3br34ker/javascript-notes/notes/event-loop.md

 See the above code [here](../scripts/event-loops.js)

-> For each round of Event Loop JavaScript will:
->
-> 1. Run synchronous code.
-> 2. Run [Promise](/promises.md) or microtask callbacks.
-> 3. Run asynchronous code.

 ### Zero delays

 Now, if we set the setTimeout with a delay of `0` (zero) milliseconds doesn't execute the callback function after the given interval.